 Olga Piontkowski (She / Her)

-Olga Piontkowski is the Customer Relations Manager at the NARM Training Institute.
-She has a graduate degree in psychology and comes from a training organization in the conflict management field.
-Olga’s passion for building relationships, while creating efficient and effective organizational processes, are a perfect fit for helping the NARM Training Institute further build and support its community of helping professionals.
+Olga Piontkowski is the Business & Community Development Manager at the NARM Training Institute.
+With a graduate degree in psychology and experience in conflict management, she's passionate about building relationships and improving organizational processes, which fits well with her role supporting the NARM Training Institute's community of helping professionals.

 Stefanie Klein (She / Her)

 Assistant Training Director

 Stefanie Klein, LCSW, SEP, NMT is the Assistant Training Director and Trainer for the NARM Training Institute.
 Along with teaching our Level 1 Online Basics Training, Stefanie has been involved in many aspects of supporting the development of the Institute and its programs.
 Her focus as Assistant Training Director has been on co-creating and supporting our Training Assistant Program.
 She is inspired by the power of the NARM approach to not only bring healing to individuals, groups and communities impacted by complex trauma, but to also provide a framework for helping professionals to create a healthier and more sustainable relationship to their professional roles.

 “After decades of supporting the healing of individuals in clinical practice, it is an honor to be able to shift my focus to supporting the learning and growth of other clinicians through this powerful model”.